National Child Abuse Prevention Month

 Tips on Prevention*

-For strategies on child abuse prevention, click here to download English and Spanish version of these tip sheets provided by Child Welfare and created by federal agencies and national organizations.
+For strategies on child abuse prevention, click here.
 Also, visit Escape Family Resource Center at learntoparent.org for positive information on parenting.

 - Keeping your family strong

 - Feeding your family

 - Managing your finances

 - Helping your child heal from trauma